aneeshikmat/formCompleteRatio/README.md

 ## Usage
 To use this widjet you need to add this code to your view:
 ```

-<?php
-   use aneeshikmat\yii2\FormCompleteRatio\FormCompleteRatio
-?>

-/* you need to add needed field in you model to Calculate ratio, In our example these field in Signup() model */
+/* you need to add needed field in your model to Calculate ratio, In our example these field in Signup() model */
 public $formRatioField = [
         'id', 'name', 'email', 'phone', 'street'....etc
     ];

-use common\widgets\FormCompleteRatio\FormCompleteRatio;// on top view page
+use aneeshikmat\yii2\FormCompleteRatio\FormCompleteRatio;// on top view page
 <?= FormCompleteRatio::widget([
     'mainModel'         => new Signup(),
 ])?>